shacharhelmer/Quick-tabber/README.md

 A good friend once said:

 _"When deciding a saying to be a truth or false, and the decision cannot be made, one should turn to google.
-Open 10 tab, figure the majority and have a result so is my word"._
+Open 10 tabs, figure the majority and have a final result so is my word"._

 So i'm here to automate.
 The script will take a search String and a number and opens the top results in new tabs in google chrome.